-- Advent 2017 resources can be found here and include the Primate’s World Relief and Development Fund reflections, the Diocese of Montreal Advent Challenge, and daily Advent reflections from the nuns at the Sisterhood of St. John the Divine in Toronto.
+- Several Advent 2018 resources can be found here and include the Primate’s World Relief and Development Fund reflection, the Heartbeat of the Church initiative, and #AdventWord.

 - “Liberated by God’s Grace” 2016 Advent devotional created jointly by the Anglican and Lutheran churches to mark the 500th anniversary of the Protestant Reformation, focussing on how we are “liberated by God’s grace” and that “salvation, human beings, and creation are not for sale.”

 - Need ideas for how to observe Advent with children?
 The Anglican Journal has an article with a few tips.